 I had my hands criss-cross over my chest and had to put them to my sides in order for us to pass through.
 There wasn’t even enough room for my hands on my chest!
 That’s how close we were to the rocks!
 If I lifted my head even a tiny bit, I’d hit a rock.
-Heck, all I had to do was stick out my tongue and I’d taste the rock.
+Heck, all I had to do was stick out my tongue and I’d touch it.
 THATCLOSE.
-There wasn’t even half an inch between my face and the rocks on top of us and at our sides.
 If a wave came, or any rush of water, we’d be dead.
-It was the most horrifying experience of my life.
+It was literally the most horrifying experience of my life.

-This guy continued deflating our canoe as he pushed it through.
-I was panicking, yelling “BACK,” but since our rower didn’t understand a word of English, he continued pushing and pushing.
+So this guy continues deflating our canoe as he pushes and pushes because we were stuck.
+I had a total panic attach.
+I started yelling “BACK,” but since he didn’t understand any English, he continued on.
 I closed my eyes and prayed it would be over soon.
-Horrifying.
-Absolutely horrifying.

-The picture below is of the low tide, so you can only imagine how terrifying it was for us.
+The picture below is of after the tide went down, so you can only imagine how terrifying it was for us.